ahmed751995/FSND-capstone-project/README.md

 * General
   * delete an actor based on the {actor id} specified on url
-  * Executive Producer and Casting Director are the only roles who have the authorization to delete an acotr
+  * Executive Producer and Casting Director are the only roles who have the authorization to delete an actor

 * sample: curl --location --request DELETE BaseUrl/actors/2 --header 'Authorization: Bearer $TOKEN'